 There are so many short films out there featuring so many actors that I like that I found it impossible choose my favourites…so here’s a second set for your delectations, there may well be more to come!

 The main reason I started looking at short films was after having been sent this little beauty which was a finalist in the 2010 Electric Shorts competition.
-It stars both Julian Ovenden and Aden Gillett so it should be clear why someone thought it relevant to my interests, but it is actually a really well put together little film by Duncan Cargill.
+I Do stars both Julian Ovenden and Aden Gillett so it should be clear why someone thought it relevant to my interests, but it is actually a really well put together little film by Duncan Cargill.
 It looks good, it is sexy and fresh and wittily clever all within less than three minutes.
 If you only watch one of these films, I’d make it this one!

-Written and directed by Dylan and Blake Ritson, this is probably the most traditional of the films in this bunch as it is a good 20 minutes long and so played out in a more conventional style – not that that is a bad thing, it is just makes it a completely kettle of fish compared to the two minutes of ‘I Do’.
+Written and directed by Dylan and Blake Ritson, Love Hate is probably the most traditional of the films in this bunch as it is a good 20 minutes long and so played out in a more conventional style – not that that is a bad thing, it is just makes it a completely kettle of fish compared to the two minutes of I Do.
 Ben Whishaw takes on the lead role of Tom, a bit of a wet blanket who is eminently unsuited to working life as a chugger, but whose life takes on a radical change when his inner id is unleashed in the form of a reckless wildchild, played with gleeful abandon by Hayley Atwell.
 There’s a few great spots for some brief theatrical cameos – although easily guessed if you know your theatrical dynasties – but this is mainly about the great performances from Whishaw and Atwell and the extraordinary chemistry that they build.

 One thing I particularly love about short films is the many opportunities it offers of seeing theatre actors in a different context.
-It seems like Harry Hadden-Paton is rarely seen on stage in modern material, he does do period so very well, so I loved being able to catch him in this (also, the scruffy unshaven look, I approve!) which he co-wrote with director Arthur Landon.
+It seems like Harry Hadden-Paton is rarely seen on stage in modern material, he does do period so very well, so I loved being able to catch him in Idle Hands (also, the scruffy unshaven look, I approve!) which he co-wrote with director Arthur Landon.
 It’s random, as so many short films are, but quirkily amusing as a man, killing time in a coffee shop, reaps the unexpected consequences of making a deal with a grizzled stranger – Timothy West.

-And last but not least is this amusingly random piece by Daniel Brierly, a mock nature documentary complete with David Attenborough sound-a-like, which gives voice to a panda couple who are trying to copulate in the wilderness.
+And last but not least is Eats, Shoots and Leaves, an amusingly random piece by Daniel Brierly, a mock nature documentary complete with David Attenborough sound-a-like, which gives voice to a panda couple who are trying to copulate in the wilderness.
 But their natural environment has been invaded by humans in art, as in life, and with a couple casually shagging to one side, crisp-guzzling yobs to the other, Brierly rather subtly makes his point about the unsustainability of human expansion and the consequent impact it has on our natural surroundings.
 Olivia Williams and husband Rhashan Stone provide the voices for the pandas to great comic effect making this three minutes well spent.